- Who are you?

 The sysop paid for the server as part of his contribution to the site and did so since the site was started in August 2007 on his home server until we started with carrying advertisements.
+These days we have dropped the costs so far that the site is paid for by small voluntary donations.
 If you want to contribute towards the costs of running the server any donations are more than welcome.

 Nope.
-We don’t make any money out of blogging here, and until recently we didn’t even run ads.
+We don’t make any money out of blogging here and we don’t even run ads any more or take money from any organisation or individual who might try to influence the site.
 We do this purely because we enjoy it and we think the labour movement side of the story is always worth telling.
-Our initial aim is for advertising revenue to cover the costs of running the site.
-Any revenue beyond that will be used to develop the site and further the progressive left principles The Standard was founded on.
+Any revenue beyond server costs will be used to develop the site and further the progressive left principles The Standard was founded on.

 None of us are full-time bloggers.
 We have jobs and families and other interests, one or two of us even have girlfriends/boyfriends.
 We hope you like reading our blog site but we try not to let it run our lives.
 If you have an idea for a post we’re happy for you to let us know though.